 WebSockets

-An extension exists to enable the use of Channels over WebSockets.
+An extension package enables the use of Channels over WebSockets.
 This extension provides support for mapping ASP.NET Core WebSocket endpoints to channel configurations.
 For non-ASP.NET Core applications, the extension provides a factory to create a channel from a System.Net.WebSockets.WebSocket instance.

 Considerations